 Nasir al Mulk Mosque – Pink Mosque

 It should be said that the best time of year to visit the mosque (and to catch this amazing reflection) is winter, in the morning.
 It all depends on how the sun hits the glass.
-However, I would say it’s so worth visiting in any time of the year and you will always get some sort of reflection.
+However, I would say it’s so worth visiting in any time of the year and you will always get some reflection.

 Try to visit early morning, ideally on a weekday!

-Remember to wear or bring extra socks, to go inside.
+Remember to wear or bring extra socks to go inside.
 Also, the staff will give you a Chador to wear on top of your clothes.

 At the time of visiting, it wasn’t allowed to take photos with a professional camera.